 It was not easy to get Kagura to sleep though.
 She had had plenty the night before, and after the fresh memories of the terror, she was wide-awake, and unwilling to try.
 She tried to order Sougo about but that failed miserably.
 He turned the TV on, and put on the most boring program he could find, then forced Kagura to stare at it, hoping this would make her fall asleep.
 Kagura was being stubborn though, and would not close her eyes, even though her vision was blurring again.
 Sougo eventually decided that this stubborn girl would not fall asleep until she had to, so he would have to hang around until that time.

 Sakata Gintoki arrived back from his day of epic failure at the races, to a rather odd scene: Okita Sougo was lounging on the floor in front of the sofa, and Kagura on the sofa, and they were both watching a documentary on the history of legislation in Edo.
-This seemed to Gintoki to be completely illogical, as firstly; Sougo did not live here, Secondly; Sougo and Kagura did not usually get along well, and thirdly; the program seemed to be the most boring thing ever created.
-Gin had had a long day, and could not be bothered to try and figure out what was going on, so he just ignored them and slumped off to his room, taking a carton of strawberry milk with him.
+This seemed to Gintoki to be completely illogical.
+Firstly, Sougo did not live with them.
+Secondly; Sougo and Kagura did not get along well, and thirdly; the program seemed to be the most boring thing ever recorded.
+Gintoki had experienced a long, tiring day, and could not be bothered to try and figure out what was going on, so he just ignored them and slumped into to his room, taking a carton of strawberry milk with him.